Bernese Mountain Dog – a beautiful but ailing breed

 According to the breed standards, Bernese Mountain Dog should not be aggressive, anxious or shy.
 It is self-confident and mellow.
 Moreover, it has a calm attitude towards people and it is obedient.
 However, not all dogs are the same and their personality differs as well.
 It is important that all the big dog breeds were well socialized as puppies, therefore it is recommended that the dogs were trained on a regular basis for their whole life.

 Even though they are naturally adapted to spend time outside, they feel good in the house.
-They require a lot of activity and exercises.
+They require a lot of activity and exercise.
 They can start to run with great speed, considering the large size.
 If they are healthy (do not have problems with hips, elbows and other joints), willingly walking, but almost always keep close to the owner.
 They may bark excessively if they are not active enough.

 It feels well with children because it is affectionate and patient.
 Although it is very brisk, it is able to rest for a long while.
 It is not aggressive towards other animals and strangers.